-But having hope is something we need to hold on for it to continue to work.
+But hope is something we need to hold on to if it is to continue to work.
 It must be a fundamental part of our lives.
 Hope gives us access to all areas of our lives.
-It also gives us a reason to get up in the morning, it gives us a purpose, hope helps us to reach our full potential.
+It also gives us a reason to get up in the morning, it gives us a purpose, and helps us to reach our full potential.

-We all have choices, so choosing hope is a choice.
-We can choose to have hope, or we can ignore hope.
+Hope is a choice.
+We can choose to have hope, or we can choose to ignore it.
 If we choose to have hope, we believe that life will come good.
-That whatever the outcome, we will have hope.
+That whatever the outcome, hope will still be there.

-One way to increase ‘hope’ is to be more mindful about what we deal with.
-I believe hope can spill into other areas of our lives too.
+One way to increase hope is to be more mindful about what we deal with.
+I believe hope can spill into all areas of our lives.
 Having hope helps us focus.
 Hope gives us a quiet confidence that somehow our lives will work out.

 Hope helps us bounce back from setbacks and challenges more quickly.
-Hope also helps us to continue to move forward when setbacks seemed to have moved in.
-Hope allows us to believe in ourselves and in our abilities, where we would have otherwise given up.
+Hope also helps us to continue to move forward when the setbacks seemed to have moved in.
+Hope allows us to believe in ourselves and in our abilities, where we would otherwise have given up.

-Hope channels positivity without us reverting back to all things negative.
+Hope channels positivity and helps us not to revert to all things negative.
 It’s that little voice inside our heads telling us it’s not time to give up.